sem CLI Reference#

 text editor.

-To learn more about the configuration options for projects, visit the Projects YAML Reference.
+To learn more about the configuration options for projects, visit the Projects YAML Reference page.

 sem debug for projects#